istio/istio.io/content/en/news/releases/1.28.x/announcing-1.28/_index.md

 Istio 1.28 introduces support for native nftables when using ambient mode.
 This significant enhancement allows you to use nftables instead of iptables to manage network rules, providing a more flexible rule management.
 To enable nftables mode, use `--set values.global.nativeNftables=true` when installing Istio.

 This addition complements the existing nftables support in sidecar mode, ensuring Istio stays current with modern Linux networking frameworks.

+### Dual-stack Support Promoted to Beta

+Istio's dual-stack networking support has been promoted to beta in this release.
+This advancement provides robust IPv4/IPv6 networking capabilities, enabling organizations to deploy Istio in modern network environments that require both IP protocol versions.

 ### Enhanced Security Features